What to know about the next atmospheric river aimed at the Sacramento region Sunday

 The next atmospheric river will arrive on Sunday.
 That's when we're calling for a First Alert Action Day Tier 3.
 Monday has been added as First Alert Action Day Tier 2, with the biggest impacts in the Sierra.

-Expect strong winds with gusts up to 55 mph in the Sacramento Valley to the south.
-Gusts across the Sierra could reach 60-70 mph.
+Expect strong winds with gusts up to 60-70 mph in the Sacramento Valley, San Joaquin Valley and foothills.
+Gusts across mountain passes and peaks in the Sierra could reach gusts up to 70+ mph.

-Peak winds arrive through the valley during Sunday afternoon-evening.
-Expect the wind to linger through the night into Monday.
+Peak winds arrive through the valley during Sunday afternoon-evening, bringing damaging wind gusts up to 60-70 mp expected.
+Make sure to take precautions around your home.

+Wind will be high for coastal communities along and south of the Bay Area.
+The Santa Cruz mountains could see gusts up to 80 mph.

 Sunday will be a washout type of day with rounds of heavy rain, creating a bad day to be outside and a bad day for driving.

+Heavy rain fills in overnight Saturday with rounds of downpours across the region.
+We also can't rule out a few isolated thunderstorms, producing gusty winds, brief heavy rain, lightning, and small hail.

-Rain totals are predicted at 1-3 inches in the Valley and 2-5 inches in the Foothills and the Sierra.
+Expected rain totals are 1-3 inches in the Valley and 2-5 inches in the Foothills and the Sierra.

 A Flood Watch is in effect from Sunday to Monday.
 Excessive rainfall will result in flooding of rivers, creeks, streams and flood-prone areas.
 Creeks and streams may rise out of their banks.
 Flooding may occur in poor drainage areas and urban areas on local roads where drains become clogged.